6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 What is Data Quality?

-Data quality (DQ) is defined as the data’s suitability for a user’s defined purpose.
+Data Quality (DQ) is defined as the data’s suitability for a user’s defined purpose.
 It is subjective, as the concept of quality is relative to the standards defined by the end user’s expectations.

 Data Quality Expectations: It is possible that for the exact same data, different users may have totally different data quality expectations, depending on their usage.
-For example, the accounting department needs accurate data to the penny, whereas the marketing team does not, because the approximate sales number are enough to determine the sales trends. |
+For example, the accounting department needs accurate data to the penny, whereas the marketing team does not, because the approximate sales numbers are enough to determine the sales trends.

 What are the Six Data Quality Dimensions?